TonySac/Ender3NG-Build/software_install-CANBUS.md

 ### Flashing with Katapult

-If Katapult is installed on the mainboard, the Klipper firmware can be flashed directly without the need for and SD card.
+If Katapult is installed on the mainboard, the Klipper firmware can be flashed directly without the need for an SD card.

 First stop the Klipper service.